 The compiler will gently say he can convert an expected<expected<int, error\condition>, error\condition> to expected<int, error\condition>.
-This is because the member map wraps the result in Expected and since we use twice the map member it wraps it twice.
-The bind1 member wraps the result of the continuation only if it is not already wrapped.
+This is because the member map wraps the result in expected and since we use twice the map member it wraps it twice.
+The bind member (do not confound with std::bind) wraps the result of the continuation only if it is not already wrapped.
 The correct version is as follow: